 This project introduces three new materials that define, shape and animate this garden perched above the iconic Lombard Street.
-Wood defines the edge and becomes an important threshold between public and private, granite shapes the programmed areas of the garden and water animates the space as well as provides a focal element from the interior spaces of the house.
+Wood defines the edge and becomes an important threshold between public and private, granite shapes the programmed areas of the garden and water animates the space and provides a focal element from the interior spaces of the house.

 The two tiered garden interfaces with the historic and hectic Lombard Steps and Street, which generates a critical need to define a garden threshold that provides privacy without limiting the gardens commanding views.

 The lower garden pays homage to the historical planting structure put in place in 1922, by the former Commissioner for Parks and Recreation, Peter Bercut.
-His plan to plant hydrangeas along the length of Lombard, exist to this day and help create the stunning visual character of the beloved street.
+His plan to plant hydrangeas along the length of Lombard Street exist to this day and helps create the stunning visual character of the beloved street.